peteroupc/peteroupc.github.io/random.md

 A _hash function_ is a function that takes an arbitrary input of any size (such as an array of 8-bit bytes or a sequence of characters) and returns an output with a fixed number of bits.
 That output is also known as a _hash code_.

-For random number generation purposes:
+For pseudorandom number generation purposes:
-- The individual bits of a hash code can serve as random numbers, or the hash code can serve as the seed for a PRNG that, in turn, [**generates random numbers**](https://peteroupc.github.io/randomfunc.html) in the desired way.
+- The individual bits of a hash code can serve as pseudorandom numbers, or the hash code can serve as the seed for a PRNG.
 - Good hash functions include cryptographic hash functions (e.g., SHA2-256, BLAKE2) and other hash functions that tend to produce wildly dispersed hash codes for nearby inputs.
 - Poor hash functions include linear PRNGs such as LCGs and the Xorshift family.